IsabellaCcc/fraud-analytics-agent/README.md

 ![Agent Performance](./eval_visualization.png)

-> **TL;DR for reviewers:** This isn't just Text-to-SQL.
+This isn't just Text-to-SQL.
 It's a two-agent system (generator + adversarial reviewer) with conversation memory and a rigorous evaluation framework — the patterns that matter for production LLM systems: tool use, multi-agent coordination, and measurable quality.

 ![demo](./assets/demo.gif)